MouseLand/Kilosort/README.md

 2. Open an anaconda prompt / command prompt which has `conda` for **python 3** in the path
 3. Create a new environment with `conda create --name kilosort python=3.9`.
 Python 3.10 should work as well.
 4. To activate this new environment, run `conda activate kilosort`
-5. Change into the directory containing the code, it should have a `setup.py` file in it.
-6. To install kilosort and the GUI, run `python -m pip install .[gui]`.
-If you're on a zsh server, you may need to use ' ' around the kilosort[gui] call: `python -m pip install '.[gui]'.
+5. To install kilosort and the GUI, run `python -m pip install kilosort[gui]`.
+If you're on a zsh server, you may need to use ' ' around the kilosort[gui] call: `python -m pip install 'kilosort[gui]'.
-7. Instead of 6, you can install the minimal version of kilosort with `python -m pip install .`.
+6. Instead of 5, you can install the minimal version of kilosort with `python -m pip install kilosort`.
-8. Next remove the CPU version of pytorch `pip uninstall torch`
+7. Next, if the CPU version of pytorch was installed (will happen on Windows), remove it with `pip uninstall torch`
-9. Then install the GPU version of pytorch `conda install pytorch pytorch-cuda=11.8 -c pytorch -c nvidia`
+8. Then install the GPU version of pytorch `conda install pytorch pytorch-cuda=11.8 -c pytorch -c nvidia`

 Note you will always have to run `conda activate kilosort` before you run kilosort.
 If you want to run jupyter notebooks in this environment, then also `conda install jupyter` or `pip install notebook`, and `python -m pip install matplotlib`.

 ### Debugging pytorch installation

-If step 9 does not work, you need to make sure the NVIDIA driver for your GPU is installed (available [here](https://www.nvidia.com/Download/index.aspx?lang=en-us)).
+If step 8 does not work, you need to make sure the NVIDIA driver for your GPU is installed (available [here](https://www.nvidia.com/Download/index.aspx?lang=en-us)).
 You may also need to install the CUDA libraries for it, we recommend [CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive).

 If pytorch installation still fails, follow the instructions [here](https://pytorch.org/get-started/locally/) to determine what version of pytorch to install.
-The Anaconda install is strongly recommended, and then choose the CUDA version that is supported by your GPU (newer GPUs may need newer CUDA versions > 10.2).
+The Anaconda install is strongly recommended on Windows, and then choose the CUDA version that is supported by your GPU (newer GPUs may need newer CUDA versions > 10.2).
 For instance this command will install the 11.8 version on Linux and Windows (note the `torchvision` and `torchaudio` commands are removed because kilosort doesn't require them):

 ``
 conda install pytorch pytorch-cuda=11.8 -c pytorch -c nvidia